College with a Family Support Team

 What is the Summer Preparation course?

 FFD begins with a college preparation course the summer before classes begin.
-This is class helps you to be ready for college and settle into the evening routine with your children.
+This class, provided by WCACE, helps you to be ready for college and settle into a routine with your children.
 There is no grade for this class.

 What if I don't have a computer and internet at home?

-Family Futures Downeast loans a laptop and wi-fi hot spot to each participant to use during the first year of the program.
+Family Futures Downeast loans a laptop and wi-fi hot spot to each participant to use during the program.

-You will receive gas cards for travel to and from the campus if needed.
+All classes are online and remote.
+If you need to get to campus, you will receive a Pex card for travel to and from the campus if needed.
 If you do not have reliable transportation, FFD will work with you to ensure you can attend and participate in programming.

 What happens if I need extra help with homework?